 3. Landscape and Ecology.

 Urbanisation and change in complex societies: comparative approaches.
 5., 6., and 7.
-An approved combination of three optional subjects, from Schedule A (Anthropology) and Schedule B (Archaeology) [see below ] or any other optional subject approved by the Committee for the School of Archaeology or the Committee for the School of Anthropology.
+An approved combination of three optional subjects, from Schedule A (Anthropology) and/or Schedule B (Archaeology) [see below ] or any other optional subject approved by the Standing Committee.
 To encourage a wide-ranging understanding of archaeology and anthropology, options shall be chosen in such a way that they constitute three independent, non-overlapping subjects.
-8. A thesis, of not more than 15,000 words, which may be based on research in either archaeology or anthropology or on an interdisciplinary topic.
-Candidates may be examined viva voce .
-Schedule A (Anthropology)
+For example, because of potential overlap in subject matter, approval may not be given to candidates who wish to select from Schedule B (Archaeology) either two of papers (f), (g), or (j), or both papers (k) and (l).

-( a ) Culture and Society of West Africa ( b ) South Asia ( c ) Lowland South America ( d ) Gender theories and realities cross cultural perspectives ( e ) Understanding Museums and Collections ( f ) Japanese society ( g ) The anthropology of medicine ( h ) Anthropology of Europe Schedule B (Archaeology) ( a ) The Later Prehistory of Europe ( b ) Archaeology of Southern African Hunter-Gatherers ( c ) Farming and early states in Sub-Saharan Africa ( d ) Mesopotamia and Egypt from the emergence of complex society to c .2000 bc ( e ) Mesopotamia and Egypt 1000-500 bc ( f ) The Late Bronze Age and Early Iron Age Aegean ( g ) The Greeks and the Mediterranean World c .950-500 bc ( h ) Greek archaeology and art c .500-323 bc ( i ) Roman Archaeology: Cities and settlement under the Empire ( j ) Art under the Roman Empire, ad 14-336 ( k ) The emergence of Medieval Europe ad 400-900 ( l ) Byzantium: the transition from Antiquity to the Middle Ages, ad 500-1100 ( m ) Science-based methods in Archaeology ( n ) Archaeology of Modern Human Origins ( o )
+( a ) Culture and Society of West Africa ( b ) South Asia ( c ) Lowland South America ( d ) Gender theories and realities cross cultural perspectives ( e ) Understanding Museums and Collections ( f ) Japanese society ( g ) Medical Anthropology: Sensory Experience, the Sentient Body and Therapeutics ( h ) Anthropology of Europe Schedule B (Archaeology) ( a ) The Later Prehistory of Europe ( b ) Archaeology of Southern African Hunter-Gatherers ( c ) Farming and early states in Sub-Saharan Africa ( d ) Mesopotamia and Egypt from the emergence of complex society to c .2000 bc ( e ) Mesopotamia and Egypt 1000-500 bc ( f ) The Late Bronze Age and Early Iron Age Aegean ( g ) The Greeks and the Mediterranean World c .950-500 bc ( h ) Greek archaeology and art c .500-323 bc ( i ) Roman Archaeology: Cities and settlement under the Empire ( j ) Art under the Roman Empire, ad 14-336 ( k ) The emergence of Medieval Europe ad 400-900 ( l ) Byzantium: the transition from Antiquity to the Middle Ages, ad 500-1100 ( m ) Science-based methods in Archaeology ( n ) Archaeology of Modern Human Origins ( o )